 Dr. Marshall Shepherd's research focuses primarily on hydrometeorological extremes, urban climate, and the intersections of atmospheric sciences with society.
 He uses remote sensing, weather-climate modeling, and risk-vulnerability approaches to address challenges such as urban flooding, energy-food-water nexus, weather-climate risk, and communication-warnings.

 Dr. Shepherd currently serves on the Board of Atmospheric Sciences and Climate of the National Academies and the Space Studies Board.
 He recently served on a committee examining research priorities for the National Oceanic and Atmospheric Administration (NOAA).
 He has chaired the NASA Earth Sciences Advisory Committee and was a past member of its Earth Science Subcommittee of the NASA Advisory Council.
 He was a member of the Board of Trustees for the Nature Conservancy (Georgia Chapter), NOAA Science Advisory Board, Atlanta Mayor Kasim Reed’s Hazard Preparedness Advisory Group United Nations World Meteorological Organization steering committee on aerosols and precipitation, 2007 Inter-governmental Panel on Climate Change (IPCC) AR4 contributing author team, National Academies of Sciences (NAS) Panels on climate and national security, extreme weather attribution, and urban meteorology.
 Dr. Shepherd is a past editor for both the Journal of Applied Meteorology and Climatology and Geography Compass, respectively.
 He has been a significant founding partner in the Georgia Climate Project as well.

 Dr. Shepherd received his B.S., M.S. and PhD in physical meteorology from Florida State University.
 He was the first African American to receive a PhD from the Florida State University Department of Meteorology, one of the nation’s oldest and respected.
 He is also the 2nd African American to preside over the American Meteorological Society.
 He is a member of the AMS, American Geophysical Union, Association of American Geographers (AAG), Sigma Xi Research Honorary, Chi Epsilon Pi Meteorology Honorary, and Omicron Delta Kappa National Honorary.
 He is also a member of the Alpha Phi Alpha Fraternity, Inc. and serves on various National Boards associated with his alma mater.
-Dr. Shepherd co-authored a children’s book on weather and weather instruments called Dr. Fred’s Weather Watch.
-He is also the co-founder of the Alcova Elementary Weather Science Chat series that exposes K-5 students to world-class scientists.
+Dr. Shepherd has authored or co-authored three books and is also the co-founder of the Alcova Elementary Weather Science Chat series that exposes K-5 students to world-class scientists.
 Dr. Shepherd is originally from Canton, Georgia.